 Syria joined with Egypt and became the United Arab Republic in , but the union split a few short years later in The s brought more military coups, revolts and riots.
 In , the Arab Socialist Baath Party, which was active throughout the Middle East since the late s, seized power of Syria in a coup known as the Baath Revolution.

 Conflict over this coveted area continued for years and is still ongoing.
 He remained in power as president for 30 years, until his death in Hafez al-Assad was part of the Islam Alawite, which is a minority Shiite sect.
 During his presidency, Hafez was credited with strengthening the Syrian military with the help of the Soviets.

-Syria and Egypt went to war with Israel in Shortly after this conflict, Syria also got involved in the civil war in Lebanon, where it has maintained a military presence ever since.
+go to link Syria and Egypt went to war with Israel in Shortly after this conflict, Syria also got involved in the civil war in Lebanon, where it has maintained a military presence ever since.
 In , the Muslim Brotherhood organized a rebellion against the Assad regime in the city of Hama, and Assad responded by arresting, torturing and executing political rebels.

 Estimates vary, but many experts believe the retaliation took the lives of about 20, civilians.
 The same year, Israel invaded Lebanon and attacked the Syrian army stationed there.

 But by , Israel and Lebanon announced that the hostility between the two countries was over.
 Toward the end of his life, Hafez attempted to make more peaceful relations with Israel and Iraq.

 - How the Islamic State Rose, Fell and Could Rise Again in the Maghreb | Crisis Group.